1. Introduction

 6.2.
 Follow Redirects

 Browsers automatically follow redirects, and we can get curl to automatically follow redirects by adding the --location option (or -L abbreviated).
-However, security reasons, this will not present the credentials to the redirected location.
+However, for security reasons, this will not present the credentials to the redirected location.

 Adding --location-trusted will perform the --location redirect and present the supplied credentials to the new location — with security risk that we did not know the location ahead of time.